wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/7-exercise-use-task-modules-bots.md

 }
 ```

 You'll chain two task modules together.
 The first will display the Adaptive Card selector.
-Within the `handleTaskModuleFetch()` method, add the following `case` statement to the existing `switch` statement:
+Within the `handleTeamsTaskModuleFetch()` method, add the following `case` statement to the existing `switch` statement:

 ```typescript
 case "selector":